-To use a well worn phrase, “getting the right people on the bus and in the right seat” is a challenging job.
-It is especially challenging if you are actively managing your corporate culture—and I believe we all should be.
+To use a well-worn phrase, “getting the right people on the bus and in the right seat,” is a challenging job.
+It is incredibly challenging if you are actively managing your corporate culture—and I believe we all should be.

 “Hire the best when you find them.
 The work will follow.”—Peter Salvati, CEO of DPR Construction

 I don’t intend to try to cover all the interviewing best practices in this post.
-I do want to acknowledge that to hire properly is a long and involved process.
-Therefore, we and our leadership team should be “hiring” or “interviewing” all the time.
+I do want to acknowledge that to hire correctly is a long and involved process.
+Therefore, our leadership team and we should be “hiring” or “interviewing” all the time.
 As Mr. Salvati suggests, when we find the “right person,” we should get them on board and not worry about the economics.
-As he explained his experience to us, the work (revenue) will follow.
-If the person we hired is the right person, they will pay their own way before too long.
+In his experience, he explained, the work (revenue) will follow.
+If the person we hired is the right person, they will pay their way before too long.

 Hire for Attitude, Train for Aptitude!

 Another comment Mr. Salvati made was that his practice is to “hire for attitude and train for aptitude.”
-He felt that it was far more important to make sure of the “fit,” than it was to worry too much about the technical competency.
-It is important to make sure the basic competencies are in place, but to worry so much about hiring someone we don’t have to train at all (I want ten years of industry experience) may be short-sighted.
+He felt that it was far more critical to make sure of the “fit” than it was to worry too much about the technical competency.
+It is vital to make sure that the necessary skills are in place, but to worry so much about hiring someone we don’t have to train at all (I want ten years of industry experience) may be short-sighted.

-We are in a period where the workforce is being disrupted by technology.
+We are in a period where technology is disrupting our workforce.
 The skills we believe we need, familiarity with technology, are hard to find.
 We have displaced many workers who have not been able to gain the skills to work side-by-side with intelligent machines.
-They are, essentially, obsolete.
+Those workers are mostly obsolete.